OSU-CAR-MSL/NMPC-CBF-AV/README.md

 ![Overtake MPC-CBF](https://github.com/user-attachments/assets/bcdac3e8-aeec-4196-8c6f-c0523ab94ac7)

 Note that the tests were conducted in a controlled environmet and not on public roads.
 All the safety precautions were considered in the autonomous testing.
+Higher resolution videos are availabe as files for download.